gurock/trcli/README.md

   --run-id INTEGER RANGE          Run ID for the results they are reporting
-                                  (otherwise the tool will attempt to create a new run).  [x>=1] --case-id INTEGER RANGE         (otherwise the tool will attempt to create a new run).  [x>=1] -y, --yes                       answer 'yes' to all prompts around auto- creation
+                                  (otherwise the tool will attempt to create a new run).  [x>=1] --case-id INTEGER RANGE         Case ID for the results they are reporting (otherwise the tool will attempt to create a new run).  [x>=1] -y, --yes                       answer 'yes' to all prompts around auto- creation